BawdyAnarchist/quBSD/Future_Development.md

 Pivoting to "cells" now.
 Works on both jails and bhyve both generically (guests) and even semantically
   - guests was rejected because it's a bit too generic for an opinionated container system like this
   - This is a much larger change which generalizes the qubsd.conf to reflect jail.conf.d schema
-  - Ultimately this is the final correctness overhaul which segregates GET, CHECK/MODIFY, PROPOSAL, EXECUTE -- This will take probably a few months of work.
-If I'm lucky, maybe just 1-2, then package time
+  - Ultimately this is the final correctness overhaul which segregates QUERY, VALIDATE, COMPOSE, EXECUTE -- Modularize the exception and messaging systems -- Implement the new qubsd.conf.d

 Jail starts are delayed for some reason.
 Need to see why.
   - seems only to be after reboot

 Nuissance errors on gateway launch with VM connected.
 Likely due to DHCP auto and the path doesnt go to DHCP like it should

 Change /rw to /overlay.
-Get rid of the qubesisms.
-Not just do be different, but coz they genuinely didnt use the most ideal terminology

-qubsd.conf -> this needs to look more like jail.conf.d/*, where each jail has its own config

 VM PLAN: only remaining aspect is Linux and qb-create
  - Linux/ubuntu